matm/jQuery-File-Upload-Wiki/Performance-Optimizations.md

+This page lists several Performance Optimizations to speed up page load times when using the plugin.

 ## JavaScript minification
 The source code of this plugin is not distributed in a minified format.
 However, it is recommended to make use of [Google's Closure Compiler](http://code.google.com/closure/compiler/) or a similar tool to combine and minify all your application JavaScript files for production use.